ashleymays/ashleymays/README.md

 # Hi :wave: I'm Ashley. <br/> I'm an aspiring software developer in California.

 I really like solving puzzles and building things that matter.
-Right now I’m building a chord identifier with TonalJS and applying for jobs.
-My goal right now is to find work as a software developer and make more websites.
+Right now I’m building an online piano website.
+My goal right now is to find work as a software developer and make more software apps.

 ## My tech stack so far